kelveden/milli/README.md

     milli.ignoreCallsTo([ "/my/url", "/another/url", milli.apis.myapi.myresource ]);

 would result in simple "match any HTTP method and respond with 200" stubs being set up for the specified urls.
-(The content type of the empty response will be picked up from the rest resource definition as usual unless a `defaultResponse` is specified - see below.)
+(The content type of the empty response will be picked up from the rest resource definition as usual unless a `defaultResponse` is specified - see 'Referring to a pre-defined REST API instead of plain urls' below.)
 The placeholders in the URI template for the rest resource will be substituted with `[\\s\\S]+?` (i.e. match anything).

-The URL templates in a rest resource can still take in one or more subtitutions as usual by wrapping the resource as an array:

-    milli.ignoreCallsTo("/my/url", "/another/url", [ milli.apis.myapi.myresource, { param1: "subtitution" }]);

-If, in the rest resource definition, a "defaultResponse" is specified then that will be used instead of an empty 200 response.

 ### milli.run(callback)
 Causes milli to submit all stubs and expectations setup via the asynchronous `stub` to vanilli.
 The specified callback is then executed.
 It is not necessary to run this when using milli synchronously.